IBM/platform-services-java-sdk/update_service.md

 `github.com/IBM` org.
 Accept that invitation.
 3. If you do not yet have "push" access to the SDK project, contact the project maintainer to request push access (you must be a member of the github.com/IBM org).
-4. Make sure that your installed version of Java is >= the minimum version supported by the SDK project.
+4. Make sure that your installed version of Java is >= 11.

 ## Initial project setup
 1. Clone/fork the repo.
 If you have push access (see above), you can clone the repo directly (no fork).